Naked Eye (The Who song): Reception

-John Atkins, author of The Who on Record: A Critical History, 1963–1998, wrote that "Naked Eye" is "dynamic and philosophical" and was a memorable part of the Who's live repertoire, but the studio version failed to capture its energy.
+In The Who on Record: A Critical History, 1963–1998, John Atkins wrote that "Naked Eye" is "dynamic and philosophical" and was a memorable part of the Who's live repertoire, but the studio version failed to capture its energy.
 He considered the 1971 performance at the Young Vic Theatre, available as a bonus track on CD reissues of Who's Next, to be the definitive version.